The EU Digital Markets Act (DMA) Explained - BANNER_Your-Go-To-Guide-To-DMA

 The main goals of the EU Digital Markets Act include alternative payment methods in the largest app stores, other application distribution options, sharing data with third-party app stores, and introducing other than default web browser search engines.
 DMA also gives more possibilities to manage their data by users and changes in the ad targeting.
 The modifications are expected to benefit primarily monopoly-weary users, app developers, and many other businesses previously blocked by the actions of tech giants.

-DMA’s Positive Impact on Mobile Apps
+Digital Markets Act (DMA) Positive Impact on Mobile Apps

 The adoption of the Digital Markets Act within the European Union is positive news for app developers and end users, who have been forced to pay more and more for helpful and entertaining apps.
 The planned opening of the digital market means more and more customer benefits, bigger opportunities for European businesses, and a change in the way gatekeepers think.
 Check out the following paragraphs to see what possibilities the change in European law brings for the tech industry.